Mark Martin: 2009: Runner-up points finish

 After being on the Chase bubble for most of the season, Martin qualified for the 2009 Chase for the Sprint Cup, as he was in sixth place in the standings following the 2009 Chevy Rock & Roll 400.
 Because he led the Chase drivers in wins, with four, the Chase reseeding process moved him up five places and made him the points leader.

-On September 20, he won his fortieth and final career victory in Cup competition by taking the 2009 Sylvania 300 at New Hampshire Motor Speedway in the first race of the Chase.
+On September 20, he won his 40th and final career victory in Cup competition by taking the 2009 Sylvania 300 at New Hampshire Motor Speedway in the first race of the Chase.
 The win broke Martin's tie with Kyle Busch for the series wins lead and marked the third and final time in his career that he had won at least five times in a season (1993 and 1998).
 Martin extended his lead to 35 points over Jimmie Johnson and Denny Hamlin, who were tied for second in the standings.

 At the end of the 2009 AMP Energy 500 at Talladega, Martin was involved in a frightening crash in the last laps when he turned after contact with Martin Truex Jr. and Juan Pablo Montoya, and flipped over one and a half times.
 It was the second time Martin had ever been upside down in his racing career.
 Once righted, Martin managed to drive his car back to pit road.
 The wreck essentially ended his championship hopes according to experts.

 Entering the season finale at Homestead–Miami Speedway, Martin and Johnson were the only drivers still able to win the 2009 NASCAR Sprint Cup Series Championship.
 Martin finished twelfth in the race, which was not enough to overcome Johnson's lead.
 Martin again finished second in the standings, for the fifth and final time in his career.